 - a.
 Whereas Lyneham and Bradenstoke Parish Council (the Council) is the licensee of the domain lynehamandbradenstoke-pc.gov (the Domain) it authorises its members, officers and employees to hold and use email accounts within the Domain.
-The account holders agree that the Council is a legal entity in its own right and separate from any of its members. - Account holders within the Domain consent to receive Summons and Notices of Meetings by electronic means if previously agreed with the clerk. - c.
-The number of email accounts may be amended from time to time as the Council sees fit. - d.
-The names of any email accounts including any aliases shall have no meaning or context beyond that of being a device to identify and differentiate the account holders within the Council's Domain. - e.
-The council shall be held harmless from any claims made or views expressed or any other content within an email distributed from the domain by its members through the inclusion of a footnote Disclaimer. - f.
+The account holders agree that the Council is a legal entity in its own right and separate from any of its members. - Account holders within the Domain consent to receive Summons and Notices of Meetings by electronic means if previously agreed with the clerk. - The number of email accounts may be amended from time to time as the Council sees fit. - d.
+The names of any email accounts including any aliases shall have no meaning or context beyond that of being a device to identify and differentiate the account holders within the a.
+Council's Domain. - e.
+The council shall be held harmless from any claims made or views expressed or any other content within an email distributed from the domain by its members through the inclusion of a footnote Disclaimer, the wording of which shall be determined by the Clerk and included here.
+The Disclaimer should be appended to all outgoing emails (if email clients allow). - f.
 An email may be signed by the Council itself by using only the words "Lyneham and Bradenstoke Parish Council".
 Any such email must be both sent from the Clerk's account clerk@lynehamandbradenstoke-pc.gov.uk and authored by the Clerk or by a member acting under the Clerk's instruction. - g.
 An email may be signed by the Clerk by using his/her name, title and the words "Lyneham and Bradenstoke Parish Council".
 An email authored by the Clerk shall be the same as if it had been authored by the Council itself. - h.
 All outgoing emails from the domain regardless of the author shall observe relevant data protection legislation and, where there are multiple private addressees who have no association, such emails shall be distributed by blind copy only.

 - i.
 Members may use the Council's email accounts for council business only. - j.
-Members should not deliberately delete emails that refer to council business, however, members may delete emails that do not refer to council business such as uninvited SPAM email or marketing emails. - k.
-Members should be aware that any or emails received or sent may be retained in an overall system archive, even if they have been deleted from your own email account, this is to ensure that we comply with Data Protection laws and in accordance with the Lyneham and Bradenstoke Council's Document Retention Policy.
+Members should not deliberately delete emails that refer to council business, however, members may delete emails that do not refer to council business such as unintended SPAM email or marketing emails. - k.
+Members should be aware that any or email emails received or sent may be retained in an overall system archive, even if they have been deleted from your own email account, this is to ensure that we comply with Data Protection laws and in accordance with the Lyneham and Bradenstoke Council's Document Retention Policy